 Long gone are the days of SPAN-based traffic mirroring.
 Today, enterprises are utilizing the advanced features found in superior NPBs.
-Investing in additional solutions such as public cloud and virtual fabric technologies is not only the norm, it’s a necessity.
+When it comes to enhancing the management and security capabilities of a network, investing in additional solutions such as public cloud and virtual fabric technologies is not only the norm, it’s a necessity.

 All of this means one thing - The need for packet data will only increase.

 This research survey looks at the current usage and emerging best practices for network

 What network visibility fabrics are and their function

 IT operations and security teams typically use multiple tools that analyze traffic from various segments of the network.
 Delivery of traffic to these tools can be a challenge as many analysis tools need to collect data from the same network segments, which in turn creates

 contention over access to traffic.

 For this survey research, 250 enterprise technology professionals were evaluated, the majority of them responsible for the entire visibility fabric lifecycle, from product evaluation to deployment to actual use of the solutions.